-Sales and marketing expenses for the year ended December 31, 2021 increased 87.5% compared to 2020.
-These expenses represented 7.0% and 6.1% of consolidated revenue for the years ended December 31, 2021 and 2020, respectively.
-This increase was primarily attributable to increases in sales and marketing staff and other marketing related expenses incurred to support the ongoing growth of the business including the return to event related activities that were suspended in 2020 due to the pandemic.
+Sales and marketing expenses for the year ended December 31, 2022 increased 38.8% compared to 2021.
+These expenses represented 7.8% and 7.0% of consolidated revenue for the years ended December 31, 2022 and 2021, respectively.
+This increase was due mainly to increased personnel, increased expenses related to marketing events that were suspended in 2021 due to COVID-19 and travel related expenses to support the on-going growth of the business.

-General and administrative expenses grew approximately \$13.4 million, or 64.0%, during the year ended December 31, 2021.
-These costs represented 13.2% and 13.2% of total consolidated revenue for the years ended December 31, 2021 and 2020, respectively.
-The increase was due mainly to increases in personnel, occupancy costs and information technology costs to support the ongoing growth of the business and acquisition related expenses including increased amortization associated with intangible assets acquired during 2021.
+General and administrative expenses grew approximately \$13.9 million, or 40.6%, during the year ended December 31, 2022.
+These costs represented 14.9% and 13.2% of total consolidated revenue for the years ended December 31, 2022 and 2021, respectively.
+The increase was due mainly to increases in personnel, occupancy costs, information technology costs and professional fees to support the ongoing growth of the business and acquisition related expenses including amortization associated with the intangible assets acquired in 2021.